Le Tonkinois Varnish

 How long will it last on my floor?

 All varnish on floors needs replacing regularly.
 The frequency of replacement will depend upon wear and how noticeable it is so we cannot give a figure.
-Local wear is easily repaired.
-With Le Tonkinois you do not have to sand back to bare wood each time, just sand down below the surface damage and recoat.
 We now stock Le Tonkinois Parquets which is a product specifically for flooring.

 What is its storage life and does it skin after opening?